 Glimpsing the Cross from the low perspective of your own humble desperation is quite different than simply hearing of its worth from others.
-To know of the Savior intellectually, does not even come close to experiencing his brilliance when viewed within the dark emotional valley of your own despairing circumstance.
+To know of the Savior intellectually, does not even come close to actually experiencing his brilliance within the dark emotional valley of your own despairing circumstance.

 And, that truth brings us to the absolute requisite of the Redemptive Rebirth of the human soul.
-A truly life changing encounter with Christ is simply never born of a casual engagement which leaves us still generally independent and still mostly in charge of our life.
-Rather, it is born out of the birth pains of our own humble desperation, which finally enables us to thoroughly embrace God's values and His plans and purposees for our life.
+A truly life changing encounter with Christ is simply never born of a casual engagement which leaves us still generally independent and still mostly in charge of our own life.
+Rather, it is born out of the birth pains of our humble desperation, which finally enables us to thoroughly embrace God's values, His truth, and His daily directions for our life.

-Thus, obviously, to merely be gradually assimilated into the social fabric and busy work of Church life is no substitute for engaging Christ from atop the ash heap of our own brokenness.
+Thus, to merely be gradually assimilated into the social fabric and busy work of Church life is no substitute for discovering Christ within the ash heap of our own brokenness.
 And, godly families are great.
 But, even the best religious heritage can do no more than set the stage for this indispensable redemptive requisite: the humbling impact of coming to the end of ourselves.
-And it was, indeed, this kind of desperate circumstance which brought me to that first foundation moment where I was finally able to see the worth and the reality of the Dying Christ.
+And it was, indeed, this kind of desperate circumstance which brought me to that first foundational moment where I was finally able to know the reality and the worth of the Dying Christ.

 And this new awareness, then set the stage for the second foundational moment of my life.
-As I awakened to this new reality where Christ was truly Lord of my life, I discovered something about myself.
+As I awakened to my new reality of Christ's vibrant daily friendship, I discovered something about myself.

-In my new found desire to walk on the high plane of my Lord's daily friendship, I discovered a great gulf between my desires and my ability.
+In my new found desire to walk on the high plane of this daily friendship, I discovered that a great gulf existed between my desires and my ability.
 That is, when it came to pleasing Him, in both my heart perspectives and my behavior, it became painfully obvious that I was experiencing much more failure than success.
-And, while I was glad that my daily failures could be forgiven through Christ, at the same time, the pain and relational turmoil caused by those failures quickly became all but unbearable.
+And, while I was glad that my daily failures could be forgiven through Christ, at the same time, the pain and relational turmoil caused by those failures quickly became completely unacceptable.

-And, truthfully, I found very little comfort in the failure/ forgiveness - failure/ forgiveness - failure/ forgiveness cycle.
+And, truthfully, I found very little comfort in the failure/ forgiveness - failure/ forgiveness cycle.
 I wanted a peaceful, and pleasurable, and consistently God pleasing relationship.
 And the reality was - it simply wasn't happening.

-So, to the core of my soul, I started to hunger for some means, some source of sufficiency that would bring me that peace, and God's consistent approval.
-I thought it not too much to hope that I was not saved by an almighty God, only to be left still consigned to the constant daily failures of the human frailty.
+So, I started to hunger for some means, some source of sufficiency that would bring me that peace, and God's consistent approval.
+I thought it not too much to hope that I was not saved by an almighty God, only to be left, still consigned to the constant daily failures of the human frailty.

 And, it turns out, my hope was not at all misplaced!
 After some brief time of soul searching, and the further humbling that these daily failures produced, something happened.
 As, I continued to intensely pray for a remedy for my inconsistency - God gave me one.

-And this Jesus, as a Living Savior, I discovered, has the capability to symbiotically share His very character essence with me.
-And so He did, through the mystical Spiritual merger, which the Church has come to refer to as The Baptism of the Spirit.
+And, I discovered that, this Jesus, as a Living Savior, has the capability to symbiotically share His very character essence with me.
+And so, He did, through that mystical Spiritual merger which the Church has come to refer to as The Baptism of the Spirit.

-It happened on one wonderful day some weeks after I gave myself to the Lordship of Christ.
-On that day, I experienced this second and completing foundational moment of my life.
+It happened on one wonderful day, some weeks after that first foundational moment when I embraced Christ as the Lord of my life.
+On this day, I experienced this second and completing foundational moment of my life.